The Caledonian Edinburgh Hotel

-Waldorf Astoria Edinburgh - The Caledonian is a five-star hotel in Edinburgh, Scotland.
-Opened in December 1903, it is an example of a British grand railway hotel, formerly called The Caledonian Hotel, and nicknamed 'The Caley'.
-It stands at the west end of Princes Street and is a category A listed building.
+The Caledonian Edinburgh is a five-star hotel in Edinburgh, Scotland.
+It was built by the Caledonian Railway company and was opened in 1903.
+The hotel stands at the west end of Princes Street on the site of the Caledonian Railway's former Edinburgh terminus.
+It is an example of a British grand railway hotel.
+It is nicknamed "The Caley", and is a category A listed building.

+History

 Construction

-The Caledonian Hotel, constructed from 1899 to 1903, was part of the Caledonian Railway's Edinburgh Princes Street railway station.
-It was a rival to the North British Railway's North British Hotel, which opened at the other end of Princes Street in 1903.
-The hotel was built on top of the stone, V-shaped station building that had been recently built as a replacement for the previous wooden station, which was damaged in a fire in June 1890.
-The architects of the hotel were John More Dick Peddie and George Washington Browne.
+The Caledonian Station Hotel was constructed from 1899 to 1903 as part of the Caledonian Railway's Edinburgh Princes Street railway station.
+The hotel was built on top of the stone, V-shaped station building, which had recently been built as a replacement for the previous wooden station, damaged in a fire in June 1890.
+It was designed by architects John More Dick Peddie and George Washington Browne.
 Peddie's assistant and job architect was John Wilson.

-When first built, the hotel had 205 rooms, with decor in the style of Louis XV.
+The hotel was built with 205 rooms, with decor in the style of Louis XV.
 The grand arches at the front of the hotel also provided access to the railway station below.
-The red sandstone facade has been a city landmark throughout the hotel's history.
+The red sandstone façade has been a city landmark throughout the hotel's history.

+Operation as a railway hotel

+Opened on 21 December 1903, the Caledonian Station Hotel was a rival to the North British Railway's North British Station Hotel, which opened at the other end of Princes Street the previous year.

+The hotel's name was later shortened to the Caledonian Hotel.
+The Caledonian Railway Company merged with the larger London, Midland and Scottish Railway in 1923.
+After the merger, the hotel was renovated.
+Its Louis XIV drawing room was converted in 1925 to a luxury restaurant, the Pompadour, named for Madame de Pompadour the influential mistress of Louis XV.

+The hotel was nationalized by the British Transport Commission on 1 January 1948, when the London, Midland and Scottish Railway was consolidated into the state-owned British Railways.
+The hotel's interiors were redesigned by brothers Robert and Roger Nicholson between 1956 and 1958.

+Station closure and privatisation

-In 1965, Princes Street Station was closed, and it was demolished by 1970.
-This provided room for expansion of the hotel, and the cast iron gates at the entrance to a car park in Rutland Street are the only remainder of the station outwith the hotel.
+Princes Street Station closed on 6 September 1965 and was demolished by 1970.
+This provided room for expansion of the hotel, with 50 more rooms in a new wing.
+The cast iron gates at the entrance to a car park in Rutland Street are the only remainder of the station outwith the hotel.
 The original station clock, pre-dating the fire of 1890, has been preserved in the hotel.

-Refurbishment
+The Caledonian Hotel was operated by British Transport Hotels until that entity was dissolved under Margaret Thatcher's privatization initiative.
+A 2/3 interest in the hotel was sold jointly with the North British Hotel and the Gleneagles Hotel on 18 June 1981 to Gleneagles Hotels plc for £5.75 million.
+The remaining 1/3 interest in the three properties was sold in March 1984.
+The Caledonian was sold to Norfolk Capital Hotels in 1984, which sold the hotel to Queens Moat Houses in 1990.